-As individual students can feel especially vulnerable, each individual student is assigned to an activity leader who is responsible for ensuring the student is being integrated into the programme, making friends, taking care of themselves and enjoying their time with us.
-Our individual students are all accommodated together in one house so they can get to know each other more easily and we have an increased number of activity leaders in the house.
+As students who attend FCLC on their own can feel especially vulnerable, each individual student is assigned to an activity leader, who looks after them and makes sure they are making friends, taking care of themselves and enjoying their time with us.
+If possible, we accommodate all individual students together in one house so they can get to know each other more easily.
+More activity leaders live in this house as well to give our individual students extra support.

-Two dedicated Student Welfare Managers and residential staff are responsible for supervising students throughout the day, during all activities, excursions and at night in the boarding houses.
+Dedicated Student Welfare Managers and activity staff, who live in the houses with the students, are responsible for looking after our students 24/7, during all activities, trips and in the boarding houses with a staff-to-student ratio of at least 15:1 both on- and off-campus.
 Additionally, the General Manager has a 24-hour emergency contact number during the six-week summer school.

 Meals served in our large, bright, dining hall are prepared daily by Fettes College staff with a good choice of hot food, fresh fruit and salads served every day and vegetarian options always available.
 Packed lunches are provided for our exciting weekend trips.
 We even offer snacks during the first lesson break to power students through their mornings, and evening snacks before bed.

 We want every student on our programme to feel like they belong and they can be themselves regardless of their gender, age, religion, sexuality, ability or disability or the colour of their skin.
 As part of this, we encourage respect and tolerance and we teach critical thinking skills, as courses abroad can be important in helping young people see the world in a different way.